go-gitea/gitea/docs/content/doc/secrets/overview.en-us.md

     identifier: "overview"
 ---

-# Encrypted secrets
+# Secrets

-Encrypted secrets allow you to store sensitive information in your organization or repository.
+Secrets allow you to store sensitive information in your user, organization or repository.
 Secrets are available on Gitea 1.19+.

 # Naming your secrets

 The following rules apply to secret names:

-Secret names can only contain alphanumeric characters (`[a-z]`, `[A-Z]`, `[0-9]`) or underscores (`_`).
+- Secret names can only contain alphanumeric characters (`[a-z]`, `[A-Z]`, `[0-9]`) or underscores (`_`).
 Spaces are not allowed.

-Secret names must not start with the `GITHUB_` and `GITEA_` prefix.
+- Secret names must not start with the `GITHUB_` and `GITEA_` prefix.

-Secret names must not start with a number.
+- Secret names must not start with a number.

-Secret names are not case-sensitive.
+- Secret names are not case-sensitive.

-Secret names must be unique at the level they are created at.
+- Secret names must be unique at the level they are created at.

 For example, a secret created at the repository level must have a unique name in that repository, and a secret created at the organization level must have a unique name at that level.